 An Interview with Far North Spirits

 Every year we partner with WCCO Meteorologist and cocktail enthusiast, Mike Augustyniak, to bring our farm share members Mike’s Mix — a weekly seasonal cocktail recipe that you can make at home that features at least one ingredient you’ll find in the farm share box.
-The cocktail recipe for week one is the Far Northside, which gets its namesake from Far North Spirits, this year’s Mike’s Mix sponsor.
 Far North is a farm-to-bottle distillery located in Hallock, MN.
 Mike interviewed them so you could learn more about how co-owners Michael Swanson and Cheri Reese went from corporate jobs to farming, well… booze!

 – – –

 In 2009, as Michael Swanson and Cheri Reese were growing restless in their corporate marketing and communications jobs, they decided to make a change.
 “We wanted to do something that fed our souls,” Cheri explained.
 While Mike was pursuing his MBA at St. Thomas University, and his father was talking of retirement, Mike and Cheri mulled over making the move to the Swanson family farm in Hallock, MN.
 The couple agreed that they wanted to make a finished product out of whatever they grew on the farm; but also realized that making a living growing commodities requires scale, something they didn’t have.
 The idea of making alcohol out of the grains grown on the farm popped into Mike’s head “nearly fully formed;” that led to more research and, later, a proposal that Mike presented for a class assignment.
 According to Mike, the professor’s response sealed the deal: “you have to do this; sign me up for a case of the first batch.”